HSF/hsf.github.io/_gsocblogs/2022/blog_Rucio_NimishBongale.md

 ### Key features

+#### Authentication

+The new WebUI 2.0 supports several authentication mechanisms.
+In the older UI, x509 authentication was pretty straightforward, as gaining access to the TLS socket could be done via the UI itself, but since the newer UI we follow a REST'ful mechanism, this was a bit of a challenge.
+Eventually, this was handled with a different deployment strategy.

+The OIDC mechanism was handled effectively thanks to a couple of readily avaible open source npm projects.
+As a improvement, the newer UI supports OIDC PKCE, which is a preferred alternative over security concerns and not having to embed values of client secret in the envrironment variables.

+The Username / Password auth was the one which was cracked first.
+There were some CORS issues faced during the implementation, which required server side changes.

 #### Storybook Components (x15)

 Storybook is great for documenting UI components.
 The same was used to document and build close to 15 different components, ranging from input fields to cards to tables.

+Thanks to @Valentina, several of these components were built by looking at the previous foundational components built by me.
+During the refactoring, some tweaks were added in to make all the components look more in sync.

 <img src="https://raw.githubusercontent.com/nimishbongale/webui/feature-add-snapshots/public/Storybook.png" alt="Storybook" width="100%">